BiOpt/BiOpt.github.io/_pages/about.md

 <span style="color:orange">Welcome to BiOpt Toolbox</span>
 ===

-To help accelerate the development of numerical toolboxes for bilevel optimization, the toolbox aims at creating a platform on which users can test a wide range of bilevel optimization problems by using the provided solvers.
-The whole <span style="color:blue">**BiOpt toolbox**</span>  can be  download here [BiOpt-toolbox.zip](\files\BiOpt-toolbox.zip).
-To well understand how to use it, please see a [menu-of-BiOpt.pdf](\files\menu-of-BiOpt.pdf).  <span style="color:blue">**BiOpt toolbox**</span> currently comprises four basic tools:
+To help accelerate the development of numerical toolboxes for [bilevel optimization](https://biopt.github.io/solvers/),  <span style="color:blue">**BiOpt toolbox**</span>  aims at creating a platform on which users can test a wide range of bilevel optimization problems by using the provided solvers.
+The whole  toolbox can be  download here [BiOpt-toolbox.zip](\files\BiOpt-toolbox.zip).
+To well understand how to use it, please see a [menu-of-BiOpt.pdf](\files\menu-of-BiOpt.pdf).
+The creent version of <span style="color:blue">**BiOpt toolbox**</span> comprises four basic tools:

 <span style="color:orange">Bilevel optimization solvers </span>
 ---